 In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
-The school conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers, the school must be provided with a copy of the DBS check for such staff.
+The School conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the School must be provided with a copy of the DBS check for such staff.

-The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure, right to work in the UK, barred list/list 99, prohibition, qualifications, overseas checks plus in line with KCSIE two references, declaration of medical fitness, check of previous employment history.
-The Single Central Register shows these checks have been made and the School carries out its own identity check and makes a note of the certificate number.
+The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure- renewed every 3 years, right to work in the UK, barred list / list 99, prohibition, qualifications, overseas checks, plus in line with KCSIE, two references, declaration of medical fitness, check of previous employment history.)
+The Single Central Register shows these checks have been made and the School carries out its own identity check and has a copy of the disclosure.